 Step Four:

-Bake in the oven for 20 minutes or until the pastry is flaky and the sausage meat is cooked throughout.
+Finally, I brush the whisked egg over the pastry and bake it in the oven for 20 minutes or until the pastry is flaky and the sausage meat is cooked throughout.

-Puff Pastry Sausage Roll Recipe Variations
+Sausage Roll Recipe Variations

 Add Flavour To The Sausage Meat: You can add spices like black pepper and paprika or herbs like oregano and basil to the sausage meat.
 I like to add a little bit of garlic, unusual but so tasty!